-You may be offered a number of different therapies to help you function in your everyday life.
+You may be offered a number of different therapies to help you function in your everyday life, including:

-- Physical Therapy - Physical therapy programs can help you remain mobile, stretch your tight muscles, and ensure that you do not damage your joints.
-You may also learn ways to limit your energy use so that you do not become overtired.
+- Physical therapy: Physical therapy programs can help you remain mobile, stretch your tight muscles, and ensure that you don’t damage your joints.
+You may also learn ways to limit your energy use so that you don’t become overtired.

-- Occupational Therapy - This therapy can help you cope with everyday activities.
-You will learn to use adaptations in your home and special equipment to help you carry out essential tasks.
+- Occupational therapy: This therapy can help you cope with everyday activities.
+You’ll learn to use adaptations in your home and special equipment to help you carry out essential tasks.
 An occupational therapist will also assess your need for mobility aids such as wheelchairs and scooters.

 Becker muscular dystrophy typically gets worse over time and reduces life expectancy.
-The majority of patients live between 40 and 50 years.
+The majority of people diagnosed with it live between 40 and 50 years.
 The outlook is different for each individual because the disease can vary in its severity.
 Heart problems and breathing difficulties are the major complications for people with this condition.